 - 1 cup ketchup

-Heat the oil in a large saucepan or dutch oven over medium heat.
+- Heat oil in a large saucepan or dutch oven over medium heat.
 Add onion and cook until translucent, but not browned, about 5 minutes.
-Add garlic and cook 1 minute.
-Add chipotle, ketchup, vinegar, brown sugar, soy sauce and water and bring to a boil.
-Reduce heat to medium-low and blend using an immersion blender, or proceed without.
+Add garlic and cook 1 minute more.

 - Add chipotle, ketchup, vinegar, brown sugar, soy sauce and water and bring to a boil then reduce heat to medium-low.

 - Add pork tenderloin pieces to the sauce and bring to a rapid simmer.
 Cover the pot and cook, stirring occasionally, until cooked through (71°C/160°F on a meat thermometer, or remove one piece and cut through centre to ensure it's no longer pink inside), about 30 minutes.